 - One or both parties entered the marriage under duress by the other party or a third party

 - One of the parties entered into the marriage in jest or dare

 |Time Limits for Obtaining Annulment

-- One Year - Sexual inability, must ask for annulment within one year of knowledge of condition
+- One year: Sexual inability, must ask for annulment within one year of knowledge of the condition

-- Two Years - Underage and lacked consent of parents or guardian
+- 24 months: Underage and lacked the consent of parents or guardian

 |Legitimacy of Children

-- Marriage was void in the place where the marriage was entered into
+- A marriage that was void by the law of the place where such marriage was contracted

 ||The U.S. Supreme Court's decision in Obergefell v.
 Hodges established that bans on same-sex marriage violated the Fourteenth Amendment's equal protection clause, legalizing same-sex marriage in every state, including Colorado.

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.